-- In fulfilling the humanities and social science requirements (HSS), students must take a total of at least twenty-four units in the arts, humanities, and social sciences, not including subjects such as accounting, industrial management, finance, or personnel administration.
-Ten HSS courses are listed here; individual college requirements may be higher. - Numbering change from course previously listed under AMES. - Technical elective (TE) course must be an upper-division or graduate course in the engineering sciences, natural sciences or mathematics, selected with prior approval of the department to meet ABET standards. - Chem.
-6AH-6BH sequence may be taken in place of Chem.
-6A-B.
+- Students entering the aerospace major prior to fall 1999 should see the MAE or SE Student Affairs Office for the recommended course sequence. - Chem 6AH-6BH sequence may be taken in place of Chem 6AB - In fulfilling the humanities and social science (HSS) requirements, students must take a total of at least twenty-four units in the arts, humanities, and social sciences, not including subjects such as accounting, industrial management, finance, or personnel administration.
+Ten HSS courses are listed here; individual college requirements may be higher. - 3 Technical elective (TE) course must be upper-division or graduate courses in engineering sciences, natural sciences, or mathematics selected with a prior approval of the department.
+See student affairs in MAE or SE for a current list of approved TE's.